 The Wild Cat (Felis silvestris) is Britain’s only wild member of the cat family and bears a close resemblance to the domestic tabby cat.
 Now confined to the Scottish highlands, wild cats disappeared from southern England in the 16th century, with the last one recorded in northern England being shot in 1849.

 The Wildlife and Countryside Act gives strict legal protection to wild cats and their dens.
 Wild Cats are easily confused with ‘feral’ cats, which are domestic cats living wild and of which there are about 900,000 in Britain today.

 Wild cat pre-breeding season population is estimated to be no more than 2,000.
 Some estimates are even lower and extinction is considered likely.

 Wild cats measure between 45 and 80 centimetres (18 – 32 inches) in length and weigh between 3 and 8 kilograms (6 – 17.6 pounds).
 Shoulder height averages around 35 centimetres (14 inches) and tail length is about 30 centimetres (12 inches).

-Wild cat fur is grey/brown in colour with creamy underparts and dark stripes.
-The African subspecies tends to be a little smaller and a lighter brown in colour.
+Wild cat fur is grey/brown in color with creamy underparts and dark stripes.
+The African subspecies tends to be a little smaller and a lighter brown in color.

 As aforementioned, the wild cat closely resembles the domestic tabby cat, however, the wild cat is more striped and has a bushier, blunt-ended tail marked with thick black rings.